 Age to MatureNew stud dogs can see limited use when one year of age.
 By one and one half years of age, we can use as we do our adult males, if they have grown well.
 Mature males can be bred once a day without lowering sperm count significantly.
 Four females to one male is easily managed; breeders manage six females to one male if breeding is controlled.
 This allows the best genetics in our puppies.
 Breeding females every other day will allow us to settle females in standing heat and keep male sperm count high.

 Low Sperm CountOccasionally a young male's sperm count is low for no good reason.
-You can raise the sperm count effectively with Oxy Stud™ vitamins for males.
+You can raise the sperm count effectively with Breeders' Edge® Oxy Stud™ vitamins for males.
 L-Carnitine, vitamin D and zinc, as well as many minor minerals and vitamins, are needed for sperm production.
-Oxy Stud™ has them in a meat chew.
+Oxy Stud™ packages these vitamins in either a meat treat or a meat flavored soft chew.
 Giving Oxy Stud™ once daily has been effective with raising sperm count in sub-fertile males in 60 days.